maximilianwank/dock-n-roll/README.md

 **What it does:**
 - Stops all containers
-- Creates a `tar.gz` archive of your Docker volumes (excludes metube downloads)
+- Creates a `tar.gz` archive of your Docker volumes (excludes MeTube downloads)
 - Restarts containers to minimize downtime
 - Encrypts the archive with GPG using `BACKUP_PASSWORD` from `.env`
 - Saves as `{weekday}.tar.gz.gpg` in your `BACKUP_DIR`